Simon Pokagon: Career

-In a publication originally titled Red Man's Rebuke and subsequently Red Man's Greeting, Pokagon wrote:
+In a publication originally titled The Red Man's Rebuke (and subsequently The Red Man's Greeting), Pokagon wrote:

 On behalf of my people, the American Indians, I hereby declare to you, the pale-faced race that has usurped our lands and homes, that we have no spirit to celebrate with you the great Columbian Fair now being held in this Chicago city, the wonder of the world.
 No; sooner would we hold the high joy day over the graves of our departed than to celebrate our own funeral, the discovery of America.
-And while...your hearts in admiration rejoice over the beauty and grandeur of this young republic and you say, 'behold the wonders wrought by our children in this foreign land,' do not forget that this success has been at the sacrifice of our homes and a once happy race.Pokagon wrote prolifically, his books including The Red Man's Rebuke (1893), The Red Man's Greeting (1893), and O-gi-maw-kwe Mit-i-gwa-ki, Queen of the Woods (1899) which was written about his wife, Lodinaw.
+And while...your hearts in admiration rejoice over the beauty and grandeur of this young republic and you say, 'behold the wonders wrought by our children in this foreign land,' do not forget that this success has been at the sacrifice of our homes and a once happy race.

+Pokagon wrote prolifically, his books including The Red Man's Rebuke (1893), The Red Man's Greeting (1893), and O-gi-maw-kwe Mit-i-gwa-ki, Queen of the Woods (1899) which was written about his wife, Lodinaw.
 His role as an American Indian intellectual, tribal leader, author, speaker, temperance advocate, and environmentalist have been studied since his death, yet some sources on his life are erroneous, such as the Bureau of American Ethnology's Handbook of American Indians North of Mexico.

 Pokagon's writings reflected his pride in being Indian as well as the struggle to "hide in plain view" that many Indians faced.
 Queen of the Woods presented a positive image of what it means to be Indian, and exposed some of the challenges that are unique to native populations.
 His work also demonstrates natives' efforts to indigenize forms of communication in the dominant culture.
 His use of the literary medium made it possible for his voice as an Indian to be heard and understood within white society.

 Pokagon was not the last chief of the Potawatomi.
 The Pokagon have had chiefs since his death, and leadership in Potawatomi communities is not hereditary.
 For a while, he was the head of the Business Committee of the Pokagon Band of Potawatomi Indians, until his political fortunes soured and he was replaced.
 He became an ambiguous icon of an early Indian who obtained "celebrity" status.